Dan Tucker (lawman): Gage train robbery, later life and disappearance

 After Tucker recovered from his injury, he found he could not tolerate the rough ride aboard a stagecoach and got a job as Special Officer for the Southern Pacific Railroad.
 On November 24, 1883, Tucker led a posse, in pursuit of bandits who had derailed and robbed a train near Deming, killing the engineer and messenger near Gage Station.
-In November of that year, Tucker arrested York Kelly, an outlaw who had killed three men and murdered a woman who was eight months pregnant during a bank robbery in Bisbee, Arizona.
+In November of that year, Tucker arrested Daniel "York" Kelly, an outlaw who had killed three men and murdered a woman who was eight months pregnant during the Bisbee massacre.
 For a time after this, Tucker operated a saloon in Deming, but in 1885 he was appointed as a Deputy US Marshal for that region.
 In November, 1885, he and friend William Graham were involved in a gun battle with marauding Apache warriors 11 miles west of Deming, but they were able to drive the warriors off.

 Tucker had resigned his position by 1888, and moved on to California.
 The last time anyone who knew him saw him was in 1892, when he made his last known visit to Grant County.
 Where he went following that, or when or where he died, remains unknown.
 A 1931 newspaper article on his life, claimed he had died in a hospital in San Bernardino, California.
 However recent research could not find any confirmation of this.